healthyregions/oeps/docs/commands/census-get-geodata.md

   -g, --geography [state|county|tract|bg|place|zcta]
                                   Specify a geography to prepare.
 If left empty, all geographies will be processed.
   -y, --year [2018|2010]          Specify a year.
-If left empty, both 2010 and
-                                  2018 will be processed.
+  -s, --scale [500k|tiger]        Specify a scale of geographic boundary file.
-  --tippecanoe-path TEXT          Full path to tippecanoe binary, required for
+  --tippecanoe-path PATH          Full path to tippecanoe binary, required for
                                   PMTiles generation.
   --no-cache                      Force re-retrieval of files from FTP.
   --upload                        Upload the processed files to S3.
-  --destination TEXT              Output directory for export.
-Treated as a
+  --destination PATH              Output directory for export.
+If not
-                                  directory, and not a file path.
+                                  provided, results will be in .cache/geodata.
   --prefix TEXT                   If output is uploaded to S3, use this prefix
                                   for the objects.
   --verbose                       Enable verbose print statements